 …Alina’s case was complex and I was grateful for the help I received from colleagues.
 At Sydney Children’s Hospital neurologic cases are assigned to a lead consultant.
 In Alina’s case this was me as I was on call when she first presented on the 15th November 2017.
 I remained her primary consultant until the 20th January 2018.
 It is not uncommon for cases, particularly complex ones, to change hands for a fresh set of eyes.
 On this occasion it occurred as a result of a parental request.
 I recall feeling fraught at the time regarding the transfer of care as Alina was so complex and I had months of accumulated knowledge regarding her case.
 Ultimately though I did not see an alternative as Mr and Mrs Murtagh has lost their trust in me and our therapeutic relationship could not be salvaged.

-Dr Sampaio demonstrates further misdirection.
-He knew exactly the reason why he was dismissed, he even apologised the following day on the return from his Tennis holiday that he “just didn’t react in time” to the different type of seizure, where Alina had suffered so much prior to intubation.
+Dr Sampaio demonstrates yet further misdirection.
+He knew exactly the reason why he was dismissed, he even apologised the following day when returning from his tennis holiday that he “just didn’t react in time” to “the different type of seizure”.
+Alina had suffered so much prior to intubation.
 It was not a surprise to him.

 …I regret that this breakdown occurred but I would seek to reassure them that all through my time as Alina’s primary consultant, and even after handing over her case, I sought the guidance of colleagues within my department and also experts in the field.
 The latter included Professor Ingrid Scheffer (Royal Children’s Hospital Melbourne), world renowned and most respected paediatric epileptologist in Australia; Dr Deepak Gill (Children’s Hospital Westmead), head of the epilepsy programme; Dr Christopher Troedson (Children’s Hospital Westmead), paediatric neurologist and Professor Russell Dale (Children’s Hospital Westmead), world renowned expert in the field of paediatric neuroimmunology.

-However, Dr Sampaio completely failed to contact the GP for Alina’s medical records to confirm the parents reporting of her chronic viral medical history, this failure resulted in endangerment of the patient and subsequent misdirection of opinion by reply, not allowing for an alternative perspective or balanced suggestion.
+However, Dr Sampaio completely failed to contact the GP for Alina’s medical records to confirm the parents reporting of her chronic viral medical history, with one GP advising the father of this very outcome, this failure resulted in endangerment of the patient and subsequent misdirection of opinion by reply to any consult, not allowing for an alternative perspective or balanced suggestion.

 …I have reviewed their responses to me and am comfortable we followed through on all recommendations.
 I also consulted multiple specialists from other disciplines within Sydney Children’s Hospital, most notably paediatric intensive care, immunology, sleep medicine and ENT.
 I am most grateful, however, for the help of colleagues within the neurology department at Sydney Children’s Hospital.